top of page

 Our Earth Mother and the future generations need Us.
 We must come together now and do what is in the best interest of our children and future generations.

-• Born and raised on the James Bay Lowlands and Muskegowuk territory of the Moose Cree First Nation, the Mosoniw-Illiwak.
+• Born and raised on the James Bay Lowlands and OMushkegowuk territory of the Moose Cree First Nation, the Mosoniw-Illiwak.

 • Graduated with an Honours degree in Psychology at Brock University in 2004.